FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Acknowledgments

 \section{Acknowledgments}

-We thank Xiaojing Xu and Yuan Tang for helpful prior work and Gary Cottrell, Vijay Veerabadran, and Miguel Monares for helpful discussions.
-We are grateful for support from NSF IIS 1817226 and seed funding from UC San Diego Social Sciences and the Sanford Institute for Empathy and Compassion as well as hardware funding from NVIDIA, Adobe, and Sony. {
+We thank Xiaojing Xu and Yuan Tang for helpful prior work, Gary Cottrell, Vijay Veerabadran, and Miguel Monares for helpful discussions, and reviewers for helpful comments.
+We are grateful for support from NSF IIS 1817226 and CRCNS 2208362, seed funding from UC San Diego Social Sciences and the Sanford Institute for Empathy and Compassion, and gift support from an anonymous donor, as well as hardware funding from NVIDIA, Adobe, and Sony.